This post may contain affiliate links. Please read our disclosure policy.

 - While the lobster stock is cooking, you can begin to make the bisque at the same time.

-- Heat butter over medium high heat in a large pot.
-Add the onions, carrots, and celery.
+- Heat 4 tablespoons butter over medium high heat in a large pot.
+Add 1 cup yellow onion, 1 cup carrots, and 1 cup celery.
 Stir to coat in butter and cook until soft, about 5-10 minutes, stirring occasionally to prevent burning.

-- When vegetables are just about done and begin to stick to the bottom of the pan, add garlic, stir to combine, and allow to cook for 1-2 minutes.
+- When vegetables are just about done and begin to stick to the bottom of the pan, add 4 cloves garlic, stir to combine, and allow to cook for 1-2 minutes.

-- Add tomato paste, stir well to coat vegetables, and cook for 1-2 minutes.
+- Add 2 tablespoons tomato paste, stir well to coat vegetables, and cook for 1-2 minutes.

 - Reduce heat to medium.
-Sprinkle over flour over mixture, stir well to combine, and cook while stirring frequently to prevent burning for an additional 2 minutes.
+Sprinkle 3 tablespoons all-purpose flour over mixture, stir well to combine, and cook while stirring frequently to prevent burning for an additional 2 minutes.
 The mixture should really start sticking to the bottom of the pan and turning brown.
 Do not allow it to burn.

-- Add wine to deglaze pan.
+- Add 1 1/2 cups dry white wine to deglaze pan.
 Stir well with a flat bottom wooden spoon, scraping the bottom of the pan.
 Allow in wine to simmer for several minutes.
 The liquid will reduce and the mixture will become thick.

 - Set a fine mesh sieve or strainer over your pot and pour the lobster stock through the strainer into your pot.
 Discard shells.
 Stir broth into bisque base until well combined.
 Reduce heat to lowest setting to maintain a gentle simmer and allow to cook for about 30 minutes to allow flavors to develop.
 Stir occasionally during this time.